-Iceland is the first country that enforced equal pay and made the gender pay gap illegal, providing penalties for public or private agencies that do not comply with the national equal pay standards.249
+Iceland is the first country that enforced equal pay and made the gender pay gap illegal, providing penalties for public or private agencies that do not comply with the national equal pay standards.354

-In Brazil, when the minimum wage was doubled in 2000, the gender pay gap also declined with10%.250
+In Brazil, when the minimum wage was doubled in 2000, the gender pay gap also declined with 10%.
+355

-In Brazil, Costa Rica, Mexico, and Peru, minimum wages are provided for all workers, regardless of the sector they are employed in, and Chile, Kenya, Portugal, Trinidad, and Tobago have provided minimum wages to domestic workers as well.
-251
+In Brazil, Costa Rica, Mexico, and Peru, minimum wages are provided for all workers, regardless of the sector they are employed in, and Chile, Kenya, Portugal, Trinidad, and Tobago have provided minimum wages to domestic workers as well.356

 4.2.5.
-Gender quotas for women's participation and representation in boards
+Gender quotas for women's participation and representation in boards directors or in the other management".
+Such targets and policies need to be reported annually in the companies' management reports; otherwise they will be subjected to fines.358

-After the introduction of a 40% quota for women on corporate boards, the quota was achieved in two years in Norway.252
+After the introduction of a 40% quota for women on corporate boards, the quota was achieved in two years in Norway.357

-In Denmark, since 2013, companies have "a legal obligation to set a target figure and establish a policy for the gender composition of management unless they have an equal distribution of men and women on the board of directors or in the other management".
-Such targets and policies need to be reported annually in the companies 'management reports; otherwise they will be subjected to fines.
-253
+In Denmark, since 2013, companies have "a legal obligation to set a target figure and establish a policy for the gender composition of management unless they have an equal distribution of men and women on the board of

 4.2.6.
-Good practices in regards to migrant workers 'rights
+Good practices in regards to migrant workers' rights

-Under the 1995 Migrant Workers Act, a fund was established in the Philippines to provide migrant workers with access to legal services in cases of violations or disputes with employers.254
+Under the 1995 Migrant Workers Act, a fund was established in the Philippines to provide migrant workers with access to legal services in cases of violations or disputes with employers.359